Churchill - Yamanto

 Churchill - Yamanto features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.5% of all households, consisting of 34.2% couples with children, 26.1% couples without children, and 17.0% single parent families.
-Non-family households make up the remaining 21.5%, with lone person households at 19.2% and group households comprising 2.4%.
-The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.
+Family households account for 78.5% of all households, including 34.2% couples with children, 26.1% couples without children, and 17.0% single parent families.
+Non-family households constitute the remaining 21.5%, with lone person households at 19.2% and group households comprising 2.4% of the total.
+The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households